1. 3DS Blog

 Virtual twins give engineering and manufacturing teams a shared way to test, refine and validate ideas before committing to physical builds.
 Instead of relying on static 3D models, teams can use living digital models that connect requirements, behavior, constraints and manufacturing context.

 Arena offers a strong consumer products example.
 Dassault Systèmes announced that Arena used 3DEXPERIENCE Works to improve collaboration, productivity and quality.
 Cloud-based design and simulation capabilities helped Arena cut the prototyping cycle for swimming goggles by 70% while lowering emissions.
 For a product category where performance, fit, comfort and style all matter, virtual testing gave teams a faster path to better decisions.
-(Link to Arena news release)

 ASICS shows another dimension of digital product development: personalized products and new manufacturing models.
 Kenichi Harano, Executive Officer and Senior General Manager at ASICS Institute of Sport Science, described how Virtual Twin as a Service helped the company design its personalization studio.
 His point cuts directly to the value for engineering leaders: “Designing before physical construction can reduce overall cost.”
-(Link to ASICS story) That insight matters because it shows how ASICS engineers connected digital product development to measurable business impact through lower costs and better planning before construction began.
+That insight matters because it shows how ASICS engineers connect digital product development to measurable business impact through lower costs and better planning before construction began.
 Virtual twins do not simply help teams visualize a concept.
 They help teams evaluate scenarios, reduce risk and prepare physical operations with greater confidence.

 The Benefits of AI-enabled Product Development